mrsac7/placement-resources/Navi Technology/README.md

-# ION Group
+# Navi
-> Collection of coding questions appearing in online assessment of ION Group during campus placements at IIT/NITs, and other top engineering colleges in India.
+> Collection of coding questions appearing in online assessment of Navi during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index